 Apply online!
-This saves time and paper and is the fastest way to get your permit.
+This is the fastest way to get your permit and saves paper.

 - If you are paying permit fees from a foreign bank, applying online is not an option for you.